mitus1212/tsh-test-automation/README.md

 `npm run wdio -- --cucumberOpts.tagExpression='@sanity'`

-Test results are visible in the console and report is generated in xml format to "/out/report/" directory Tests can be run via Github Actions -> API Regression on Staging.
+Test results are visible in the console and report is generated in json format to ".tmp/json" directory.
+Tests can be run via Github Actions -> Regression Tests.

 By default headless mode is turned on, to switch off you have to remove this array element: